Knowledge retention and behavior change that impacts outcomes.

-Developed at Harvard Medical School, Qstream uses an interval reinforcement methodology that is scientifically proven to increase knowledge retention from 3 months to 2 years, and changes even ingrained on-the-job performance.
+Qstream uses an interval reinforcement methodology that is scientifically proven to increase knowledge retention by up to 170% and durably changes on-the-job performance to measurably impact outcomes.
 Qstream incorporates the “spacing” and “testing” effects into a simple, mobile delivery platform to produce results that have been proven through many rigorous, peer-reviewed clinical trials.

-The assumption that if you learn something it is retained and can be recalled is simply false.
+The assumption that if you learn something new it is retained and can be recalled is simply false.
 This has been proven many times.
-Forgetting is a natural, physiological occurrence and must be factored into the teaching and learning process.
+Forgetting is a natural, physiological occurrence and must be factored into the sales training process.
 This phenomenon was documented as early as 1885 when German psychologist Hermann Ebbinghaus published his findings about learning.

 The forgetting curve describes the dramatic drop off in knowledge retention over time.
 Studies show that in as little as 30 days, 79% of knowledge is forgotten.
 It is simply a matter of how the human brain works.

-“Spaced education” or interval reinforcement is a proven way to combat the forgetting curve.
+Interval reinforcement is a proven way to combat the forgetting curve.
 The spacing effect indicates that you can significantly increase knowledge retention if you present information and reinforce it over spaced intervals of time.
 There is a proven neurophysiological basis for the spacing effect.
-Learning over time enhances memory and the survival of new neurons.
+Reinforcement through the application of knowledge over time enhances memory and the survival of new neurons.
 It increases the efficiency of the uptake of information and encodes the information so that it is preferentially retained.

 Testing is not just a dipstick that measures knowledge.
 Testing, or retrieval practice, is an active learning process that can dramatically improve knowledge retention when combined with immediate answer feedback.
 This process is known as the testing effect.
 Studies comparing the testing effect to passive learning without testing (reading, watching a video) and conceptual mapping (drawing diagrams to relate concepts) show that testing is the most effective approach.

-Spaced education was initially developed and then rigorously studied by Harvard Medical School Associate Professor, Dr. B. Price Kerfoot, as a method to improve the long-term knowledge retention of medical trainees.
+More than 20 peer-reviewed clinical trials have been to conducted to test the effectiveness of Qstream.
+The solution’s underlying approach was initially developed and then rigorously studied by Harvard Medical School Associate Professor, Dr. B. Price Kerfoot, as a “spaced education” method designed to improve the long-term knowledge retention of medical trainees.

-The interval reinforcement methodology is content-neutral and can be utilized to learn most anything.
+The interval reinforcement methodology is content-neutral and can be utilized to build knowledge of almost anything.
 The full multimedia capabilities of the Internet can be harnessed to create a rich and effective user experiences.

 This pilot study in Ethiopia demonstrates that the spaced education methodology is acceptable and effective for the acquisition of knowledge in a low-resource context for course participants with a clinical or public health background and moderately reliable Internet access.